SastraNababan/javascript-tutorial-id/1-js/04-object-basics/01-object/article.md

 user[key] = true;
 ```

 Here, the variable `key` may be calculated at run-time or depend on the user input.
 And then we use it to access the property.
 That gives us a great deal of flexibility.
-The dot notation cannot be used in a similar way.

 For instance: